microsoft/sqlworkshops/k8stobdc/KubernetesToBDC/01-introduction.md

 This module covers Container technologies and how they are different than Virtual Machines.
 Then you'll learn about the need for container orchestration using Kubernetes.
 We'll start with some computer architecture basics, and introduce the Linux operating system in case you're new to that topic.
 There are many references and links throughout the module, and a further set of references at the bottom of this module.

-You can now start the Virtual Machine you created in the pre-requisites.
+You may now start the Virtual Machine you created in the pre-requisites.
 You will run all commands from that environment.

 <p style="border-bottom: 1px solid lightgrey;"></p>